JD277/ADAKADEMY-WRO2025/README.md

 ### Obstacle Detection

 For Obstacle detection, we specify various color ranges that coincide with the color of the obstacles, red and green.
-After the camera captures the image, we apply gaussian blur and median filters to get a sharper image, the program then applies thresholds to get masks with the colors we are interested in, with this mask we can detected the screen position of the obstacles and the contours of the circuit wall, which can be used to decide the turning direction of the car based on a proportional derivative (PD) algorithm, which involves calculating the differences between the area of the walls
+After the camera captures the image, we apply gaussian blur and median filters to get a sharper image, the program then applies thresholds to get masks with the colors we are interested in, with this mask we can detected the screen position of the obstacles and the contours of the circuit wall, which can be used to decide the turning direction of the car based on a proportional derivative (PD) algorithm, which involves calculating the differences between the area of the walls.

-### Open Challenge

-####

-#### Steering Control

-### Closed Challenge

-#### Obstacle detection
+Looking for more? go to projects folders [Here](#folders-structure) !